tarwn/lessthandot-hugo/blogs/content/posts/2009-10-22-windows-7-launch-in-new-york-city.md

 [<img src="http://farm3.static.flickr.com/2795/4036464788_3db9bcea03.jpg" width="500" height="375" alt="Monitors" />][3]

 The launch even was held in Soho in a loft which was probably used as an art gallery at other times.
-It was interesting that this event was only for press, partners and invited guests…..this time there would be no..developers… developers… developers coming out of Steve Ballmer's mouth 🙂
+It was interesting that this event was only for press, partners and invited guests.....this time there would be no..developers... developers... developers coming out of Steve Ballmer's mouth 🙂

 Remember Kylie from that ['cute' windows 7 commercial][4]?
-She was there, she introduced Steve Ballmer and he gave her a pink laptop….very cute
+She was there, she introduced Steve Ballmer and he gave her a pink laptop....very cute

 [<img src="http://farm3.static.flickr.com/2540/4036467632_1fd5fa76c4_m.jpg" width="240" height="180" alt="Ballmer Gives Laptop" />][5]